-Offerors must submit proposals via email, the technical proposal and cost proposal must be saved as separate PDF documents and emailed to DOH.PROCUREMENT.PROPOSALS@ALASKA.GOV as separate, clearly labeled attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf" (Vendor A is the name of the offeror).
-The email must contain the RFP number in the subject line.

-The maximum size of a single email (including all text and attachments) that can be received by the state is 20mb (megabytes).
-If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than 20 megabytes and each email must comply with the requirements described above.
+When submitting a proposal via email, the technical proposal and cost proposal must be saved as separate, clearly labeled PDF attachments, such as "Vendor A - Technical Proposal.pdf" and "Vendor A - Cost Proposal.pdf" (Vendor A is the name of the offeror).
+The maximum size of a single email (including all text and attachments) that can be received by the State is twenty megabytes (20mb).
+If the email containing the proposal exceeds this size, the proposal must be sent in multiple emails that are each less than twenty (20) megabytes and each email must comply with the requirements described above.
+Please also include an indication of multiple email submissions (1 of 2, 2 of 2, etc.).

 Please note that email transmission is not instantaneous.
-Similar to sending a hard copy proposal, if you are emailing your proposal, the state recommends sending it enough ahead of time to ensure the email is delivered by the deadline for receipt of proposals.
+The State recommends sending it with enough time to ensure the email is delivered by the deadline for receipt of proposals.